Funding for Equipment

 Business & Industry Loan Guarantees

-Offers programs to guarantee loans to rural businesses to increase access to business capital and improve rural economies.
+Offers loan guarantees to rural businesses to increase access to business capital and improve rural economies.
 Allows commercial lenders to offer affordable financing to rural businesses to support business operations and create or preserve employment opportunities.

 Applications accepted on an ongoing basis